Visit the amazing Floating Islands of Uros and understand how the islands are built

 CHANGES: Any changes to the tour date need to be done before 12:00 pm (Lima time) the day before the tour begins.

-NO SHOWS & CANCELLATIONS: If you cancel before 12:00 pm (Lima time) the day prior to the tour, a 10% administration fee will apply (+ the card fee).
+NO SHOWS & CANCELLATIONS: If you cancel before 12:00 pm (Lima time) the day prior to the tour or earlier, a 10% administration fee will apply (+ the card fee).
 After this time there is a 100% no show or cancellation fee.

 You must email email@example.com (include the name of the tour and the reservation number) to cancel this tour or to make any changes.